Arun-frontend/QR-code-generator/README.md

 # QR Code Generator

-This project is a clone of the Facebook login page implemented using HTML, CSS, and JavaScript.
-It replicates the layout and functionality of the Facebook login page, allowing users to enter their credentials (username and password) and providing basic client-side validation for input fields.
-The project aims to demonstrate proficiency in front-end web development technologies and serves as a learning exercise for building user authentication interfaces.
+This project is a simple and user-friendly tool for generating QR codes quickly.
+It allows users to input text or URLs and generates a corresponding QR code instantly.
+The generated QR code can be used for various purposes such as sharing website links, contact information, or other data in a visually compact format.

 ## Technologies used